In this article, we are going to discuss Everest Base Camp Trek In May.

 - You lose a lot of body fluids through sweat.
 Drink plenty of water.
 This helps you also with acclimatization.

-- Start trekking early in the morning and avoid midday sun.
+- Start trekking early in the morning and avoid the midday sun.

 - Always carry sunscreen and sunglasses